Rickiarty/FileSystemTree/README.md

-This program is a more detailed implementation of the well-known CLI application 'tree' preloaded on most of operating systems.
+This program is a more detailed implementation of the well-known CLI application 'tree' pre-installed on most of operating systems.